What is it?

 - X is not assigned on the syllabi currently in the collection.

-- X is not in the master bibliographical catalogs that we use to identify titles (The Library of Congress and Crossref).
+- X is not in the master bibliographical catalogs that we use to identify titles (such as The Library of Congress and Crossref).

 - X was improperly merged with another title in building the master catalog.
-With nearly 100 million total records, some title/author combinations appear hundreds of times.
-The process of collapsing these large numbers of potential duplicates into single records is imperfect.
+With nearly 150 million total records, some title/author combinations appear hundreds of times.
+The process of collapsing large numbers of variants and potential duplicates into single records is imperfect.

 - The original catalog data for X is ambiguous or incorrect.
 This is common.
 Records sometimes fail to list all of the authors for a title, list editors or translators in the author field, or have other erroneous information.